-In addition to the Admission Requirements: requirements and application materials listed in the Graduate Admission section of this catalog, the following are required:
+Admission Requirements: In addition to the requirements and application materials listed in the Graduate Admission section of this catalog, the following are required:

 - 1. A 2.75 or above undergraduate GPA and a 3.0 cumulative GPA for graduate work.
 Provisional admission may be considered upon application. - 2.
-Possession of one of the following: - A bachelor's degree in a behavioral science - A valid teaching credential with a minimum of one year of full-time classroom teaching experience - Successful coursework or experience demonstrating basic knowledge of general learning psychology, human development, and human behavior. - 3.
+Possession of one of the following: - a.
+A bachelor's degree in a behavioral science - b.
+A valid teaching credential with a minimum of one year of full-time classroom teaching experience - c.
+Successful coursework or experience demonstrating basic knowledge of general psychology, human learning and development, and human behavior. - 3.
 A completed Statement of Purpose that includes an autobiography and explains the applicant's motivation in seeking admission to the program.
 Applicants without prior teaching experience are strongly encouraged to have at least one year of volunteer or paid experience working with children or adolescents.
 The experience should be detailed in the Statement of Purpose. - 4.
 Three letters of reference addressing the candidate's potential as a school counselor.
 One must be from the candidate's immediate supervisor. - 5.
 A personal interview with the program chair or designated faculty member. - 6.
-A passing score on CCTC approved Basic Skills Examination such as CBEST. - 7.
-Confirmation of Live Scan fingerprinting and submitted application for a Certificate of Clearance or valid teaching credential - Internet access.
+A passing score on CCTC approved Basic Skills Examination such as CBEST. - Evidence of a Certificate of Clearance or a valid teaching credential issued by the California Commission on Teaching Credentialing must be on file with the University before entrance into the program. - 8.
+A writing competency sample. - 9.
+Internet access.